Wilfried van Winden

-Wilfried van Winden (born in Delft on 24 November 1955) is a Dutch architect who is particularly celebrated for his design for the Inntel Hotel in Zaandam.
+Wilfried van Winden (born 24 November 1955) is a Dutch architect who is particularly celebrated for his design for the Inntel Hotel in Zaandam.

 Career

-Van Winden studied architecture at Delft University of Technology (TU Delft), graduating in 1987.
+Born in Delft on 24 November 1955, van Winden studied architecture at Delft University of Technology (TU Delft), graduating in 1987.
 He co-founded the Molenaar & Van Winden Architecten bureau in Delft in 1985.
 Van Winden left this practice in January 2009 to establish a new, independent bureau WAM architecten.